xdv/divvy-dev-portal/content/concepts/consensus-network/consensus-principles-and-rules.md

 One form of reliability is the ability of a system to provide results even under conditions where some components have failed, some participants are malicious, and so on.
 While this is important, there is another form of reliability that is much more important in cryptographic payment systems — the ability of a system to produce results that can be relied upon.
 That is, when a system reports a result to us as reliable, we should be able to rely on that result.

 Real-world systems, however, face operational conditions in which both kinds of reliability can be compromised.
 These include hardware failures, communication failures, and even dishonest participants.
-Part of the XRP Ledger's design philosophy is to detect conditions where the reliability of results are impaired and report them, rather than providing results that must not be relied on.
+Part of the XDV Ledger's design philosophy is to detect conditions where the reliability of results are impaired and report them, rather than providing results that must not be relied on.

-The XRP Ledger's consensus algorithm provides a robust alternative to proof of work systems, without consuming computational resources needlessly.
+The XDV Ledger's consensus algorithm provides a robust alternative to proof of work systems, without consuming computational resources needlessly.
 Byzantine failures are possible, and do happen, but the consequence is only minor delays.
-In all cases, the XRP Ledger's consensus algorithm reports results as reliable only when they in fact are.
+In all cases, the XDV Ledger's consensus algorithm reports results as reliable only when they in fact are.